Vance Haugen: NCR-SARE Hero

 • Vance was instrumental to developing the concept of building low-cost parlors that grazers and other farmers could remodel into their old tie stall barns to allow them to transition to grazing systems.
 In that dairy modernization effort, the farmer could add cows, reduce their labor needs, become more sustainable, and allow the next generation to see that they could dairy farm, and adapt new technology to continue the dairy business for generations to come. - David Kammel, Professor Emeritus, University of Wisconsin

-• Vance Haugen is a colorful icon of the sustainable agriculture and managed grazing communities the North Central Region.
-Never one to shy away from lively discussion, he is known for his aphorism: you’re welcome to disagree, but disagree agreeably!
-I’ve been honored to be among Vance’s friends and colleagues for these thirty-plus years and I can’t think of a more worthy candidate for the NCR SARE Hero award!
+• Vance Haugen is a colorful icon of the sustainable agriculture and managed grazing communities in the North Central Region.
+Never one to shy away from lively discussion, he is known for his aphorism: you're welcome to disagree, but disagree agreeably!
+I've been honored to be among Vance's friends and colleagues for these thirty-plus years, and I can't think of a more worthy candidate for the NCR SARE Hero award!
 As an early adopter of managed grazing on his own dairy farm in SE Minnesota, Vance blends his own personal farming experience with his training as an engineer and his understanding of the power of farmer-to-farmer learning to be an exceptional educator.
-Vance championed technologies for small scale farmers like retrofitting milking parlors into existing buildings and low-cost biodigesters and took his message all over the world.
-Although his work impacted people across the North Central Region and beyond, Vance’s heart has always been with the GrassWorks grazing community and with his local grazing network, Great River Graziers, which he founded and continues to support. - Laura Paine, Grazing Outreach Coordinator, University of Wisconsin Extension
+Vance championed technologies for small-scale farmers, like retrofitting milking parlors into existing buildings and low-cost biodigesters, and took his message all over the world.
+Although his work impacted people across the North Central Region and beyond, Vance's heart has always been with the GrassWorks grazing community and with his local grazing network, Great River Graziers, which he founded and continues to support. - Laura Paine, Grazing Outreach Coordinator, University of Wisconsin Extension